sitedata/checklyhq.com/site/content/docs/CICD/codeship.md

 ![Codeship Checkly Token Setting](/docs/images/cicd/codeship-param.png)

+_Note: the Checkly Token is the very last part of the check's command line trigger URL._

 {{< info >}}
 This is a v1 integration.
 We are working on providing better feedback, longer runs, GitHub PR feedback and more customization options for checks triggered directly via the API.